What You Need for a Home Simulator

 The best value complete setup is a Rapsodo MLM2Pro ($699) with the included E6 Connect software, a Carl's Place DIY screen/enclosure (~$600), a Fiberbuilt hitting mat (~$350), and a budget short-throw projector (~$600).
 Total: around $2,250 for a setup that delivers real spin data and premium sim software.

 No — compatibility varies.
-The SkyTrak+ works with the most sim platforms (E6 Connect, TGC 2019, WGT, and more).
-The Rapsodo MLM2Pro and FlightScope Mevo+ include E6 Connect but are limited with other platforms.
+The SkyTrak+ (now succeeded by the ST MAX) works with the most sim platforms (E6 Connect, TGC 2019, WGT, and more).
+The Rapsodo MLM2Pro and FlightScope Mevo+ include E6 Connect but are more limited with other platforms.
 The Garmin R10 works with Home Tee Hero, E6, and TGC via third-party connectors.
 Always verify software compatibility before purchasing a launch monitor for sim use.